tobiasbuckell/glyph/README.md

 [![image](https://github.com/tobiasbuckell/glyph/blob/main/glyph-keyboard-layer.jpg)](https://github.com/tobiasbuckell/glyph/blob/main/glyph-keyboard-layer.jpg)

-A Karabiner-Elements layer that gives you fast, Vim-flavored navigation anywhere on macOS—plus a press-and-hold **select** mode for easy text selection.
-Copy the text in JSON files Glyph 1, Glyph 2, Glyph 3, and Glyph 4 posted here one at a time, and then paste them into Karabiner by going to Settings --> Complex Modifications --> 'add your own rules' and pasting them.
-Then enable them and hit capslock to move around, capslock to leave the navigation.
+A Karabiner-Elements layer that gives you some vim-flavored navigation anywhere in OS-X. It also has a press-and-hold **select** mode for easy text selection.
+To use: copy the text in JSON files Glyph 1, Glyph 2, Glyph 3, and Glyph 4 that are posted here one at a time, and then paste them into Karabiner by going to Settings --> Complex Modifications --> 'add your own rules' and pasting them into the pop-up.
+Once enabled, hit capslock to move around and then capslock to leave the navigation.
 "Glyph Mode activated!" should appear in the lower right of your screen if it triggers.

-This was inspired **heavily** by the hard work done by **karabiner-vim-mode-plus** (in case you want VIM system-wide on your Mac): [GitHub](https://github.com/jonasdiemer/karabiner-vim-mode-plus).
+This was inspired **heavily** by the hard work done by **karabiner-vim-mode-plus** (if you want vim system-wide on your OS-X environment, go here for Vim Mode Plus: [GitHub](https://github.com/jonasdiemer/karabiner-vim-mode-plus))

-## 1) What you get
+## 1) What you get with Glyph:
 - **Navigation layer**: hit 'capslock' and IJKL moves your around and it works system-wide.
 - **Hold-to-select**: hold `d` to select as you move (think of it as the DEFINE key)
 - **Cut/Paste** helpers: `s` = SCOOP (cut), `f` = FILL (paste).
 - **Paragraph/line smart jumps** for writers.
 - **Hit capslock or escape again** to go back to your normal keyboard typing.

 ## 2) Modes

 ### 2.1 Glyph Mode (navigation layer)
-Glyph Mode is active by tapping "capslock."
-While active:
+Glyph Mode is activated by tapping "capslock."
+When active:
-- **Move normally** with the keys below.
+- **Move normally** with the keys listed below.
-- **Hold `d`** to enter _Select Mode_ (adds ⇧ to your moves).
+- **Hold `d`** to 'define' the text and enter Select Mode (adds SHIFT to your moves).
-- Release `d` to stop selecting.
+- **Release** `d` to stop selecting, use 's' to 'scoop' up text, or 'f' to fill in text.

 ### 2.2 Select Mode (hold `d`)
 While **holding `d`** (for Define), movement keys include **Shift** so text becomes selected as you move (e.g., ← becomes ⇧←, ⌥↑ becomes ⌥⇧↑, etc.).

 ## 3) Keymap (Glyph Mode)

-> The table shows **normal move** on the left and the **selecting variant** (hold `d`) on the right.
+> The table shows **the key pressed** when in Glyph mode on the left and what it does normally, and what it does when you hold `d` on the right.

 | You press | Action                 | Normal move | Hold `d` (Select) |
 | --------- | ---------------------- | ----------- | ----------------- |